 In the Subject box, enter a subject for the asset you want to share.

 In the Message box, enter an optional message.

 In the Expiration field, specify an expiration date and time for the link to stop working.
-By default, the expiration date is set for a week from the date you share the link.
+The default expiration time for the link is one day.

-To let users download the original asset along with the renditions, select Allow download of original file.
-By default, users can only download the renditions of the asset that you share as a link.
+To let users download the original asset, select Allow download of original file.
+To let users download only the renditions of the shared assets, select Allow download of renditions of file.